-Before you get your tree removed in Canberra, know what you might be charged and being aware of the rules for the removal of trees on private land.
+Before you remove your tree in Canberra, know what you might be charged for and be aware of the rules for removing trees on private land.

-That way you don’t get ripped off from a tree service or get a fine from council.
+That way, you don’t get ripped off from a tree cutting service or get a fine from the council.

-The average cost for tree removal in Canberra is $879.
-The range is between $550 and $3500 for large trees.
-It will depend on the size of your tree and difficulty to access and remove.
+The average cost for tree removal in Canberra is $1,640.
+This includes prices for tree removal in Queanbyean.
+The range is between $750 and $3,860 for large trees.
+It will depend on the size of your tree and the difficulty to access and remove.

-Any tree classified as significant, can only be removed if you obtain a permit from council.
+Any tree classified as significant can only be removed if you obtain a permit from the council.
 Anyone found guilty of significant tree removal Canberra without a permit, could face heavy fines.

 Let’s get some facts straight for you.

 ACT Tree Protection – Removal of trees on private property

 Tree removal Canberra on private property is allowed without Canberra City Council approval if;